 Payment of monthly installment contracts via automatic debit from a checking or savings account is preferred.
-Monthly contracts may also be paid via check or money order, with accompanying coupons, upon request.
+Monthly contracts may also be paid via cash, check or money order, with accompanying coupons, upon request.

-To establish a delinquent tax payment contract taxpayers must make the first month's installment payment, along with any costs that may have been incurred and any current taxes due,17 at the time the contract is signed.
+To establish a delinquent tax payment contract taxpayers must make the first month's installment payment, along with any costs that may have been incurred, 16 at the time the contract is signed.
 The minimum monthly payment for owner-occupied residential properties is \$50/month.
 The minimum monthly payment for all other classes of property is \$100/month.